-Database mining is motivated by the decision support problem faced by most large retail organizations [S+93].
 Progress in bar-code technology has made it possible for retail organizations to collect and store massive amounts of sales data, referred to as the basket data.
 A record in such data typically consists of the transaction date and the items bought in the transaction.
-Successful organizations view such databases as important pieces of the marketing infrastructure [Ass92].
-They are interested in instituting information-driven marketing processes, managed by database technology, that enable marketers to develop and implement customized marketing programs and strategies [Ass90].
+Successful organizations view such databases as important pieces of the marketing infrastructure.
+They are interested in instituting information-driven marketing processes, managed by database technology, that enable marketers to develop and implement customized marketing programs and strategies [6].

-The problem of mining association rules over basket data was introduced in [AIS93b].
-An example of such a rule might be that 98% of customers that purchase tires and auto accessories also get automotive services done.
-Finding all such rules is valuable for cross-marketing and attached mailing applications.
+The problem of mining association rules over basket data was introduced in [4].
+An example of such a rule might be that 98% of customers that purchase

+Proceedings of the 20th VLDB Conference Santiago, Chile, 1994 tires and auto accessories also get automotive services done.
+Finding all such rules is valuable for crossmarketing and attached mailing applications.
 Other applications include catalog design, add-on sales, store layout, and customer segmentation based on buying patterns.
 The databases involved in these applications are very large.
 It is imperative, therefore, to have fast algorithms for this task.